-I’ve been covering Costello’s first ten years, and it’s an impressive run that puts him among the greats of pop music – you could make a case for most of the 11 studio albums he released during this fertile period as his best.
-I’m aware that I’m unconventional in my picks – a lot of people favour the first three albums, particularly This Year’s Model, but I tend to prefer the early 1980s where he became more diverse and sophisticated.
+Costello’s first ten years is an impressive run that puts him among the greats of pop music – you could make a case for most of the 11 studio albums he released during this fertile period as his best.
+Many fans favour the first three albums, particularly This Year’s Model, but I prefer the early 1980s where he became more diverse and sophisticated.

-I’ve only covered Costello’s first ten years; I have the impression that music making became less effortless for him after that.
+I’ve only covered Costello’s first ten years, after which is music-making became less effortless.
 He was also largely without the nimble Attractions, one of the greatest backing bands in rock music, after a feud with virtuoso bass player Bruce Thomas; Thomas wrote a book of thinly disguised anecdotes about The Attractions’ life on the road (Costello is referred to as “the singer”).

 I’ve never heard Goodbye Cruel World, but I’m happy to heed Costello’s advice; the reissue’s liner notes state “Congratulations!
 You’ve just purchased our worst album.”
 I also have the impression that it’s a weaker version of 1984’s Punch The Clock.

-There are some standout songs here – ‘Every Day I Write The Book’ was Costello’s only top 40 hit in the US, while ‘Pills and Soap’ and ‘Shipbuilding’ are both excellent songs, both critical of Margaret Thatcher.
-But I can’t get past the dated production job and the simple pop approach, which sidelines The Attractions and robs Costello of his usual depth.
+There are some standout songs on Punch The Clock – ‘Every Day I Write The Book’ was Costello’s only top 40 hit in the US, while ‘Pills and Soap’ and ‘Shipbuilding’ are both excellent songs, both critical of Margaret Thatcher.
+But I can’t get past the dated production job from Langer and Winstanley.
+The straightforward pop approach sidelines The Attractions and robs Costello of his usual depth.

 Costello took The Attractions to Nashville and recorded a set of country covers.
 Costello’s voice suits the material, and it demonstrates his genuine love of country, but it doesn’t add enough to the originals to measure up to Costello’s brilliant run of original material.
-Enjoyable but inessential.
+Almost Blue is enjoyable but inessential.

-Costello teamed up with T-Bone Burnett, and recorded his first album without The Attractions since My Aim Is True, with a stripped back album with Americana influences.
-There’s brilliant material here, particularly the closing run of songs ‘Jack of All Parades’, ‘Suit Of Lights’, and ‘Sleep of the Just’, but it runs a little long and could have used a trim.
+Costello teamed up with producer T-Bone Burnett and recorded his first album without The Attractions since My Aim Is True.
+King of America is a stripped-down record with Americana influences.
+There’s brilliant material, particularly the closing run of songs ‘Jack of All Parades’, ‘Suit Of Lights’, and ‘Sleep of the Just’, but it runs a little long and could have used a trim.

-Costello’s first foray into a guise album, exploring R&B. Cramming 20 tracks into 48 minutes, it’s fast paced, and Bruce Thomas’ bass lines shine.
-Not all the tracks are winners, but there are plenty of highlights, like the opening ‘Love For Tender’ and the acoustic ‘New Amsterdam’.
+Costello’s first foray into a guise album, exploring R&B. Cramming 20 tracks into 48 minutes, it’s fast-paced, and Bruce Thomas’ basslines shine.
+Not all of the plethora of tracks are winners, but there are plenty of highlights, like the opening ‘Love For Tender’ and the acoustic ‘New Amsterdam’.

 On Armed Forces, Costello tempered the anger of This Year’s Model with hooks, creating an album of urgent, sophisticated pop.
 There are plenty of irresistible tracks, like the opening ‘Accidents Will Happen’ and the cover of producer Nick Lowe’s ‘(What’s So Funny ‘Bout) Peace, Love, and Understanding’.